Your LUPC membership

 - Calculate ‘typical’ savings to be gained by redirecting spend through LUPC framework agreements

 Support is available.
-For further information, please contact Michael Flagg.
+For further information, please contact our data analyst.

 Annual Scope 3 carbon emissions report: Using member spend data, we provide members with a report to help quantify your performance in this area of sustainability.